-(Competitions 2 and 3 together comprise approximately 10% of Bus Éireann PSO services).
+(Competitions 2 and 3 together comprise approximately 10% of Bus Éireann PSO services.)

-Go Ahead Ireland were awarded the contact for the Dublin Metropolitan routes and by December 2018 had commenced operations on approximately half of the services; the remaining services to commence in early 2019.
+Go-Ahead Ireland were awarded the contract for the Dublin Metropolitan routes and by December 2018 had commenced operations on approximately half of the services; the remaining services commenced in 2019.

-Bus Éireann was the successful tenderer for competition 2 and Go Ahead Ireland was the successful tenderer for competition 3.
-These services will commence in 2019.
+Bus Éireann was the successful tenderer for competition 2 and Go-Ahead Ireland was the successful tenderer for competition 3.
+These services commenced in 2019.